yii2tech/ar-variation/README.md

 $item->save(); // invokes `$item->defaultTranslation->save()`
 ```

-In case attribute in mentioned at this map it will be available for setting as well, even if default variation model
+In case attribute in mentioned at [[\yii2tech\ar\variation\VariationBehavior::$variationAttributeDefaultValueMap]], it
-does not exists: in such case it will be created automatically.
+will be available for setting as well, even if default variation model does not exists: in such case it will be
+created automatically.
 For example:

 ```php
 $item = new Item();